Furosemide 1% SyrupThis page contains information on Furosemide 1% Syrup for veterinary use.

 Administer once or twice daily, permitting a 6- to 8-hour interval between treatments.
 In refractory or severe edematous cases, the dosage may be doubled or increased by increments of 1 mg/lb body weight as recommended in preceding paragraphs, “DOSAGE AND ADMINISTRATION”.

-Furosemide Syrup 1% (10 mg/mL), available in 60 mL bottles with calibrated dropper.
+Furosemide Syrup 1% (10 mg/mL), available in 60 mL bottles with calibrated safety dropper.

 The following table illustrates low acute toxicity of Furosemide Syrup 1% in three different species.
-(Two values indicate two different studies.)
+(Two values indicated two different studies.)

-LD50 of Furosemide Syrup 1% in mg/kg body weight
+LD50 of Furosemide Syrup 1 percent in mg/kg body weight